 If you’ve ever thought to yourself that “modern music sucks!
 Why can’t it be like it used to be?” there’s a good reason for this.
 I can assure you, it’s not modern music failing to be “good,” it’s just that newer music isn’t reaching you the way the stuff you liked in your youth does.
 If you’re over 30 like I am, you probably find yourself fighting your own grey matter in trying to break out of the music you listened to between 12 and 24 years old.
 That’s because our old brains are very resistant to forming new connections to music, and instead prefer music from our formative years to the exclusion of almost everything else.

 In fact, one of our favorite streaming services Deezer was able to perform a study of 5,000 participants to determine the average point where people tend to stop expanding their music horizons.
 Unfortunately, that age hovered around 27 years and 11 months.
-While that seems a little bleak, keep in mind that’s an average: a huge number of people will reach “music paralysis” much earlier.
+While that seems a little bleak, keep in mind that’s an average: a huge number of people will reach “music paralysis” much earlier, and some people never will.
 But we’re not here to shame people—we want you to find new music that doesn’t sound all the same.

 Do you want to find new music, or are you hooked on a feeling?